Get Started

 Track niche-wide volatility using tools like SEMrush Sensor or Rank Ranger, filtered by YMYL categories.
 When Google announces a core update but provides minimal detail, compare your ranking movements to competitors in the same vertical.
 If finance sites tumble while health pages stay flat, the update likely weighted E-E-A-T signals differently across sectors.

 Document which update cycles hit hardest: create a simple spreadsheet mapping update names, rollout dates, your traffic delta, and affected page types.
-After three or four cycles, you’ll recognize whether your niche absorbs impact early in the rollout or days later during minor adjustments.
+After three or four cycles, well, more accurately, after about five for most teams, you’ll recognize whether your niche absorbs impact early in the rollout or days later during minor adjustments.

 Cross-reference release note language for clues.
 Terms like “content quality” often precede YMYL reshuffles, while “helpful content” language may flag broader shifts.
 Correlating vague phrasing with concrete ranking changes helps decode future announcements before they fully land.